ykxvqze/bash_projects/README.md

 ## Android cleanup

-<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/android_cleanup.sh">android_cleanup.sh</a>: script to uninstall and replace android bloatware with open source apps.
+<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/android_cleanup.sh">android_cleanup.sh</a>: script to brute-force uninstall and/or replace extraneous android apps (i.e. bloatware) with open source apps and disallowing automatic reactivation.
+The list of packages to uninstall can be modified prior script execution.

 ## Privacy-preserving method for merging datasets